riyanhossain/sanity-plugin-dashboard-widget-cloudflare/README.md

-# Sanity Dashboard Widget: Netlify
+# Sanity Dashboard Widget: Cloudflare

 > This is a **Sanity Studio v3** plugin.